WasmEdge/docs/docs/embed/rust/intro.md

 WasmEdge Rust SDK consists of five crates:

-- `wasmedge-sdk` crate defines a group of safe, ergonomic high-level APIs, which are used by developers to build up their own business applications.
+- `wasmedge-sdk` crate defines a group of safe, ergonomic high-level APIs developers use to build up their own business applications.

-- `wasmedge-sys` crate is a wrapper of WasmEdge C-API and provides the safe counterparts.
-It is not recommended to use it directly by application developers. `wasmedge-sys`, `wasmedge-types` and `wasmedge-macro` constitute the low-level layer of WasmEdge Rust SDK.
+- `wasmedge-sys` crate is a wrapper of WasmEdge C-API and provides safe counterparts.
+It is not recommended to use it directly by application developers. `wasmedge-sys`, `wasmedge-types`, and `wasmedge-macro` constitute the low-level layer of WasmEdge Rust SDK.

-- `wasmedge-types` crate defines the data structures that are commonly used in `wasmedge-sdk` and `wasmedge-sys`.
+- `wasmedge-types` crate defines the data structures commonly used in `wasmedge-sdk` and `wasmedge-sys`.

 - `wasmedge-macro` crate defines the macros that are commonly used in `wasmedge-sdk` and `wasmedge-sys` to declare [host functions](https://webassembly.github.io/spec/core/exec/runtime.html#:~:text=A%20host%20function%20is%20a,a%20module%20as%20an%20import.).